ZeroDayArcade/cracking-wpa-with-handshake/README.md

 A sample list of the top 100 passwords is included for testing.
 In a real world scenario, you'd typically use a much larger list.
 This script is for demonstration purposes and built for comprehension over speed.
 It is meant to help those looking to build their own cracking tools get started with a bare-bones example.

-Also, and I hope this goes without saying, only ever hack a network you own and have legal permission to hack.
+Only ever hack a network you own and have legal permission to hack.
 This is for educational purposes only and to help you advance your penetration testing skills and knowledge.

 ## Background Information